axgao1/Final_Project_DK_AG/README.md

 ## Distance measure

-we're measuring straight line distance in an Albers equal area projection of the states, but it would have been more accurate if we measured distance by road/travel distance instead.
+Our analysis uses straight line distance in an Albers equal area projection of the states, but it would have been more accurate if we measured distance by road/travel distance instead.
 Ambulances do not travel as the crow flies.